-- (a) will indicate whether, on the basis of the evidence provided to the Assessment Team, the education provider and program have met each accreditation standard, and - (b) may include recommended actions for the education provider, particularly if a standard has not been met.

-The Accreditation Unit will send the final accreditation report to the Assessment Team for confirmation and approval before the report is sent to the Accreditation Committee for consideration.
+- (a) will indicate whether, on the basis of the evidence provided to the Assessment Team, the education provider and program have met each accreditation standard - (b) may include recommended actions for the education provider, particularly if a standard has not been met, and - (c) be sent to the Assessment Team for confirmation and approval before the report is sent to the Accreditation Committee for consideration.

-7. Processes for decisions about initial accreditation of medical radiation practice programs
+10. Processes for decisions about initial accreditation of medical radiation practice programs

-7.1 Accreditation Committee preliminary accreditation decision
+10.1 Accreditation Committee preliminary accreditation decision

 The Accreditation Committee will consider the content of the final accreditation report and make a preliminary decision about accreditation of the program.

-The Committee will confirm that the Accreditation Unit should send the education provider written notice of the Accreditation Committee's preliminary accreditation decision and provide the Accreditation Committee's reasons for its preliminary decision as well as a copy of the final accreditation report.
+The committee will confirm that the Accreditation Unit should send the education provider written notice of the Accreditation Committee's preliminary accreditation decision and provide the Accreditation Committee's reasons for its preliminary decision as well as a copy of the final accreditation report.

-7.2 Education provider may respond to preliminary accreditation decision
+10.2 Education provider may respond to preliminary accreditation decision